GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

    The output of the Debug Layer is printed to the "Output" panel in Visual Studio when running the app under the debugger.
    Otherwise, it can be captured using the DebugView tool, which is part of the Sysinternals utilities that are freely available online from Microsoft®.

+   When programming in Vulkan, enable **Vulkan Validation Layers** and check if there are no errors or warnings reported that may be related to the bug you are investigating.

 Usage tips for RGD
 ------------------

-* **Enable the D3D12 Debug Layer before using RGD**.
-The D3D12 Debug Layer can catch certain errors that do not even make it to the GPU driver or the GPU itself and are not detected by the tool.
+* **Enable the D3D12 Debug Layer / Vulkan Validation Layers before using RGD**.
+The validation layers can catch certain errors that do not even make it to the GPU driver or the GPU itself and are not detected by the tool.
 Doing so can save you a lot of time.

 * **Unreal Engine already supports our markers.** You just need to use Development version of the executable and enable variable ``D3D12.EmitRgpFrameMarkers=1`` in "Engine.ini" file.